VivaanWadhwa/Card-Game/Req.md

 Deck - cards user is currently playing with(done)

 Card - A single card(done)

-Game - producing an instance of the game

 Computer - How computer will play against user